-The Neighbourhood Watch board members and staff who represent the Neighbourhood Watch and Neigbourhood Support organisations of Australia and New Zealand.
+The Neighbourhood Watch Australasia board directors and staff who represent the Neighbourhood Watch and Neigbourhood Support organisations of Australia and New Zealand.

 Bernie is the Executive Manager for the Community Engagement Division of the Western Australia Police.
 Part of this role encompasses the position of WA State Director for NHW.

 In 1988 Bernie joined WA Police as a sworn Police Officer then switching to a Public Servant in 2008.

 In his current role Bernie manages a team of crime prevention community engagement staff and is extensively involved with NHW at both a State and National level.
 Bernie is currently the Chairman of Neighbourhood Watch Australasia.

 Throughout Margaret’s career she has made a significant contribution to the voluntary sector by being involved with numerous community organisations including ACT Neighbourhood Watch Association Inc. where she held a number of positions within that organisation and has recently retired from the role of President.

 Having lived overseas for a number of years Margaret returned, with her family, to Canberra where she continues to follow her great interest in local and international politics.
 Margaret is currently the Company Secretary of NHWA.